Towards Understanding the Universality of Transformers for Next-Token Prediction: Causal Kernel Descent

 Therefore, $P_t$ is the orthogonal projection onto the subspace orthogonal to $ \phi(x_t)$.
 With these notations, we have the following proposition: \begin{prop}[Estimate Update Recursion] For all $ t \geq 1 $, we have

 \end{prop} For a proof, see Appendix \ref{proof:diff}.
-Intuitively, the recursive relationship in Proposition \ref{prop:diff} shows how the difference between $ W_t $ and $ W $ is progressively reduced by successive orthogonal projections (see Figure \ref{fig:projectors}).
-Note that without further assumptions, there is no guarantee that $(W_t - W)x$ converges to $0$ for arbitrary $x$.
-However, for the specific instances considered in Definition \ref{def:instances}, we are able to establish convergence for vectors $x$ in a certain space.
+Intuitively, the recursive relationship in Proposition \ref{prop:diff} shows how the difference between $ W_t $ and $ W $ is progressively reduced by successive orthogonal projections. \mic{Such a process is illustrated in Figure \ref{fig:projectors}, where each point corresponds to an iterate $\nu_t$, defined as $\nu_t = P_1 \cdots P_t \nu$.} Note that without further assumptions, there is no guarantee that $(W_t - W)\phi(x)$ converges to $0$ for arbitrary $x$.
+However, for the specific instances considered in \mic{Assumption} \ref{def:instances}, we are able to establish convergence for vectors $x$ in a certain space.

 We first focus on instance $(1)$, where we can derive convergence speed results.